lxc902/acm/README.md

 cd ~/acm
 mkdir cf_round_123
 cd cf_round_123

-ta # This will create a.cc, same for b.cc, c.cc etc.
+# This will create a.cc, same `tb` for b.cc etc.
+ta

+# ... solving problem in editor ...

+# This will compile a.cc and run a.out with local debug mode.
+ra
 ```

 Happy Coding!